If you suspect that a security incident involving electronic information or information technology has occurred, follow the 4-Step Approach below.

 - Intrusion into a computer system

-- Unauthorized access to sensitive information, such as Social Security numbers or restricted research data, whether intentional or accidental
+- Unauthorized access to sensitive information, such as Social Security numbers, health-covered data, or restricted research data, whether intentional or accidental

 - Unauthorized use of another user’s credentials or impersonating another university user